bneron/CRAW_singularity/doc/source/inputs-outputs.rst

 annotation file
 ^^^^^^^^^^^^^^^

-The annotation file is a `tsv` file.
-It's mean that it is a text file with value separated by tabulation (not spaces).
+The annotation file is a `tsv` file by default.
+It's mean that it is a text file with value separated by tabulation (not spaces) or commas.
+But is separator is specified (--sep) it can be a csv file or any columns file.

 The first line of the file must be the name of the columns the other lines the values.
 Each line represent a row. ::